 Luxury Zone: Ardmore/Draycott and Orchard Boulevard/ Nassim Enclaves

-Luxury housing in prime residential enclaves are often well sought after by high-net-worth investors.
-The Core Central Region (CCR) consists of three main areas - districts 9, 10, 11, the Downtown Core and Sentosa.
-The CCR is largely constituted by the Central Business District (CBD) and the finest shopping belt at Orchard Road, where major commercial buildings, large-scale shopping malls and hotels can be found.
-Full amenities are within reach, such as theaters for the arts, fine dining establishments, well-known international schools, advance medical facilities and clubs.
+As a small island state, Singapore has limited land resource.
+Hence residential prices have been on the upward trend over the years.
+This is especially so for properties in the Core Central Region (CCR), where the supply had been rare.
+The CCR is largely constituted by the Central Business District (CBD) and Sentosa as well as the traditional prime districts 9, 10, 11 surrounding Singapore’s finest shopping belt at Orchard Road, where major commercial buildings, large-scale shopping malls and hotels can be found.
+Full amenities are within reach, such as theatres of the arts, fine dining establishments, well-known international schools, advance medical facilities and clubs.

 Within the confines of the traditional prime districts, there is an exclusive luxury enclave that is home to only the ultra-high-net-worth individuals.
 This is the luxury zone of Ardmore, Draycott, Nassim and Orchard Boulevard.

 Based on caveat data over 20 years (2001 to H1 2020), average prices of apartments in the traditional prime districts rose by an impressive 197% from $857 psf to $2,546 psf today.
 Similarly, average prices of luxury projects in the Ardmore, Draycott, Nassim and Orchard Boulevard enclaves also rose in tandem, although by a smaller magnitude of 145% from $1,442 psf to $3,530 psf currently.